Jfabregoule/Riwa/README.md

 Responsive Touch Controls: Optimized for mobile with intuitive touch gestures.
 Stunning Graphics: Built using Unity and the Universal Render Pipeline (URP) for smooth performance.
 Multiple Levels & Challenges: Engage in a variety of levels, each more challenging than the last!
+Sound Design : Music and immersive sounds are an important part of the experience playing Riwa.

 🔧 Technologies Used
 Unity – Game engine.